Agni (missile): Agni-I

 Weighing 12 tonne with a length of 15 metres, Agni-1 has a range of 700–900 km and is capable of carrying a conventional payload of 1000 kg or a nuclear warhead at a speed of 2.5 km/s.
-Agni missiles consist of one (short range) or two stages (intermediate range).
+Agni missiles consist of one (short range) or two stages (intermediate-range).
 These are rail and road mobile and powered by solid propellants.
 Agni-I is used by the Strategic Force Command (SFC) of the Indian Army.
-The latest missile test occurred on 13 July 2012, when India test fired Agni I successfully at Wheeler Island off Orissa coast.
+The latest missile test occurred on 13 July 2012, when India test-fired Agni I successfully at Abdul Kalam Island off Orissa coast.
 On 11 April 2014 the missile was test fired for the first time in a night trial exercise to its full range of 700 km from the Wheeler island off the Odisha coast.
-The missile randomly picked from production line was test fired by the Strategic Forces Command after 11 pm.
-This test was first night after 2 previous test failed due to technical glitches.
+The missile randomly picked from the production line was test-fired by the Strategic Forces Command after 11 pm.
+This test was the first night after 2 previous tests failed due to technical glitches.
 The missile was test fired from a mobile launcher with logistics support from DRDO at the Integrated Test Range as part of the regular training exercise by the armed forces.

 With a special weapons load Agni-I can reach 1200 km.
-As compared to Agni-II, Agni-I is less costly, simple, accurate and more mobile.
+As compared to Agni-II, Agni-I is less costly, simple, accurate, and more mobile.

 Agni-II

 Agni-II with a range of 2,000–2,500 km is 20 metres long, has a diameter of one metre, and weighs around 18 tonnes.
-Agni – II uses solid propellant in both of its two stages.
+Agni–II uses solid propellant in both of its two stages.
 They are claimed to be a part of the "credible deterrence" against China and Pakistan.
 India stated that its nuclear and missile development programmes are not Pakistan-centric, that the Pakistani threat is only a marginal factor in New Delhi's security calculus, and that Agni is at the heart of deterrence in the larger context of Sino-Indian equation.

-The 2000 km range nuclear weapon capable missile, already inducted into country's arsenal, was successfully launched as a training exercise by the Strategic Forces Command on 9 August 2012.
-India on 7 April 2013 conducted its latest test of its nuclear capable Agni-II strategic ballistic missile from a missile testing range in Odisha.
+The 2000 km range nuclear weapon capable missile, already inducted into the country's arsenal, was successfully launched as a training exercise by the Strategic Forces Command on 9 August 2012.
+India on 7 April 2013 conducted the latest test of its nuclear-capable Agni-II strategic ballistic missile from a missile testing range in Odisha.
 The test was conducted from Abdul Kalam Island (formerly known as Wheeler Island) in Bhadrak district, by army personnel as part of a training exercise.
-India successfully conducted the first night trial of nuclear-capable intermediate range ballistic missile Agni-II from the Abdul Kalam Island of the Odisha coast at 16 Nov 2019.
+India successfully conducted the first night trial of nuclear-capable intermediate-range ballistic missile Agni-II from the Abdul Kalam Island of the Odisha coast at 16 Nov 2019.
 The 20-metre-long, two-stage ballistic missile has a strike range of 2,000 km To 3000 km.
 It has a launch weight of 17 tonnes and can carry a payload of 1,000 kg.